BrianGrant-Data/Resume/README.md

 `January - April 2022`
 __Computer Vision and Filtering Research__, Senior Project
 - Used Tensorflow, MediaPipe, OpenCV to detect faces and display an altered live feed
-- Presented at BYU-I's Research and Creative Works Conference
+- Presented the project at BYU-I's Research and Creative Works Conference

 `July - December 2020`
 __Video-Data Analyst__, BYU-I Art Department